 Children will be taught to solve any 2-digit x 1-digit in the Spring term and move on to solving any 3-digit x 1-digit number by the end of the year.
-This will be taught after the relevant calculation step taught in can be partitioned into and .
+This will be taught after the relevant calculation step taught in that term.